gutfeeling/word_forms/README.md

 Hi, I am Dibya and I maintain this repository.
 I would love to hear from you.
 Feel free to get in touch with me at dibyachakravorty@gmail.com.

-## Contributor
+## Contributors

-Tom Aarsen @CubieDev is a major contributor and is singlehandedly responsible for v2.0.0.
+- Tom Aarsen @CubieDev is a major contributor and is singlehandedly responsible for v2.0.0.
+- Sajal Sharma @sajal2692 ia a major contributor.

 ## Contributions